Employee Benefits

 If you have questions about how to live a healthier lifestyle, you can call 1.800.355.0885 or email contactknovasolutions@workpartners.com, and your team can provide advice and suggest resources to help.
 Visit the KnovaSolutions website to learn more.

 The free webinar series has been expanded to offer several programs each week, including regular sessions of guided mindfulness, Zumba, yoga and rotating health and wellness topic.
-For a list of topics and registration information, please visit the Tufts Health Plan Living Well at home page.
+To enjoy a variety of topics please visit the Tufts Health Plan Living Well at Home page.

 Healthy You!

-Tufts Health Plan and Brandeis University are pleased to offer the updated Healthy You program to support your wellbeing!
+Tufts Health Plan and Brandeis University are pleased to offer the updated Healthy You program (pdf) to support your wellbeing!
 Start earning points for participating in a variety of informative, fun, and interactive online activities.
 The Healthy You digital engagement platform is easily accessible from most devices so you can participate and stay on top of your goals wherever you are.
-For additional information and to sign up visit the Healthy You page.

 Other Benefits